Rak-ib/rateLimiter/readme.md

 ✅ Save and exit:
 - Press `CTRL + X`, then `Y`, then `ENTER`.

+## 🚀 Step 7:  Create an image
 <img src="images/4.png" width="500" />

+## 🚀 Step 8: Run the container
 <img src="images/5.png" width="500" />

+## 🚀 Step 9: Now check in a new terminal

 Using the following command we can test the server.
 Here the server can handel 3 request in a 10s time period
 ```sh